 The bathroom is also complete with a deep shower, tub, vessel sink, large counter, backlit mirror and a sliding glass barn door.
 The main living area has 9’6″ ceilings with 8 foot doors & windows, wide plank composite flooring, a built in ironing center, washer/dryer combo, and heating and air conditioning.
 The Casita is well-lit with dimmable, LED recessed lighting throughout the structure and includes integrated USB plugs for modern electronics.

 Foldable to a mere 8.5 feet in width, the Casita can be shipped as a highway legal load, thus eliminating excessive, oversize or wide load fees, such as state permits.
 Boxabl has demonstrated that it can reduce the number one cost of modular housing, which is transportation from the factory to the build site.

-You can reserve your spot on the Casita waitlist by visiting Boxabl’s website.
+You can pre-order or reserve your spot on the Casita waitlist by visiting Boxabl’s website.

 Total Turnkey Costs of the Casita